swcarpentry/good-enough-practices-in-scientific-computing/index.md

 ### Single Master Online

-Our first alternative has two parts:
+Our first alternative will already be familiar to many researchers:

-1.  *Write manuscripts using online tools with rich formatting, change tracking, and reference management (6a)*, such as Google Docs.
+1.  ***Write manuscripts using online tools with rich formatting, change tracking, and reference management (6a)***, such as Google Docs.
     With the document online, everyone's changes are in one place, and hence don't need to be merged manually.

-2.  *Include a `PUBLICATIONS` file in the project's `doc` directory (6b)* with metadata about each online manuscript (e.g., their URLs).
-This is analogous to the `data` directory, which might contain links to the location of the data file(s) rather than the actual files.

 We realize that in many cases, even this solution is asking too much from collaborators who see no reason to move forward from desktop GUI